YasserShkeir/django-smart-ratelimit/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Brief description of the changes in this pull request.

+> **💡 Tip**: For feature discussions or questions about implementation, consider starting a discussion in [GitHub Discussions](https://github.com/YasserShkeir/django-smart-ratelimit/discussions) first.

 ## Type of Change

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)